Posted on Sat 2nd Nov 2019 at 2:17pm

 “The final product perfectly encapsulated the feel of the event and the feedback has been exceptional, especially with the speed at which we have been able to turn this around to our digital subscribers”.

 So there’s no need to let content go to waste.
-There’s a world out their hungry to watch it.
+There’s a world out there hungry to watch it.